 Filling

-- Heat oil in a fry pan over med-high heat and sweat onions until soft.
-Add mushrooms and cook until half wilted.
-Drain all excess juice using a strainer.1 medium Onion, 1 tablespoon Neutral oil, 500 g Mushrooms
+- Heat oil in a frying pan over medium-high heat and sauté onions until soft.
+Add mushrooms and cook until they are halfway wilted.
+Drain any excess juice using a strainer.

 Assembly

-- Cut into desired size, brush with oil and sprinkle with sesame seeds.
-Repeat until all filling is used up.1 tablespoon Neutral oil, 1 teaspoon Sesame seeds
+- Cut into desired size (either regular or mini size), brush with oil and sprinkle with sesame seeds.
+Repeat until all filling is used up.

 Baking